 This gluten-free and dairy-free pizza recipe is simple enough to prepare for weekdays (especially since the dough doesn't need to rise), but can be as fancy as you’d like.
 Use a simple homemade pizza sauce, grandma’s favorite recipe, or a good-quality marinara you picked up at the store.
 As for toppings, let your taste buds reign and choose your family's favorites.

-This recipe is suitable for dairy-free, egg-free, vegan, and gluten-free diets, but as with any recipe intended for persons with allergies or dietary restrictions, make sure to read all nutritional labels carefully to make sure that they do not contain any hidden dairy-derived ingredients (or other allergens, if these apply to you).
+This recipe is suitable for dairy-free, egg-free, vegan, and gluten-free diets, but as with any recipe intended for persons with allergies or dietary restrictions, read all nutritional labels carefully to make sure that they do not contain any hidden dairy-derived ingredients (or other allergens).

 - 1 tablespoon dry active yeast

-- 2 tablespoons white sugar (or unrefined cane)
+- 2 tablespoons white sugar or unrefined cane sugar

 - 3 cups gluten-free all-purpose flour